JosephP91/kweb/README.md

 Consumer API
 --

-In order to createa Kafka consumer you have to connect via websocket protocol to the following url:
+In order to create a Kafka consumer you have to connect via websocket protocol to the following url:

 ```bash
 ws://localhost:8000/kweb/consumer/ws/v1